 If you’re from Ohio or a neighboring state, you probably know Sandusky as the home of Cedar Point, one of the best amusement parks in the United States.
-Even though I’ve lived in Ohio on and off for a majority of my life, this was my first trip to Sandusky that didn’t involve Cedar Point.
+Even though I’ve lived in Ohio on and off for the majority of my life, this was my first trip to Sandusky that didn’t involve Cedar Point.

-Pro Tip: One of the great things about Sandusky, Ohio is that it is a very LGBTQ-friendly town!
+Pro Tip: One of the great things about Sandusky, Ohio, is that it is a very LGBTQ-friendly town.